Maddie Mortimer

-Maddie Mortimer (born 1996) is a British novelist.
+Madeleine Mortimer (born 1996) is an English novelist.

+Early life

+Mortimer is from West London and attended Latymer Upper School.
+She studied English Literature at the University of Bristol, and has worked in marketing and as a screenwriter.
+Her mother was the writer and filmmaker Katie Pearson.

 Writing

-Mortimer has described her first novel, Maps of our spectacular bodies, as "an elegy to my mum and to our relationship".
-Her mother died of cancer in 2010 and the book centres on their relationship.
-This novel won the 2022 Desmond Elliott Prize, which is awarded for a debut novel published in the UK or Ireland.
+Mortimer has described her first novel, Maps of Our Spectacular Bodies, as "an elegy to my mum and to our relationship".
+Mortimer's mother died of cancer in 2010 and the book focuses on a fictional woman called Lia who has a "shapeshifting cancer inside her body.
+Moving between Lia’s past and present, the book is a look at memory, mother-daughter relationships, and coming to terms with death".
+Maps of Our Spectacular Bodies won the 2022 Desmond Elliott Prize, which is awarded for a debut novel published in the UK or Ireland.
 It was also shortlisted for the 2022 Goldsmiths Prize and longlisted for the 2022 Booker Prize.